SEO Tag Optimization: Title, Meta, Schema, Canonical & Hreflang in 2026

 How important is the H1 and heading hierarchy?

 H1 placement is now more about disambiguation than ranking.
 When Google ignores your title tag, it uses your H1 to generate the SERP title in 50.76% of cases (Ahrefs SEO Statistics, 2024).
-59.5% of sites have missing H1 tags and 51.3% have multiple H1s, two of the most common SEO audit findings.
+That makes the H1 a backup title, not just a heading.
+59.5% of sites have missing H1 tags and 51.3% have multiple H1s, which is two of the most common SEO audit findings in the same Ahrefs dataset.

 What does schema markup actually do for visibility?

 Schema markup tells Google what a page is, in machine-readable JSON-LD, so it can build rich results around it.
-Google’s own case studies put the click-through lift at 25% for Rotten Tomatoes across 100,000 enhanced pages (Google Search Central, Intro to structured data).
+Google’s own case studies put the click-through lift at 25% for Rotten Tomatoes across 100,000 enhanced pages and 82% for Nestlé on pages that earn rich results (Google Search Central, Intro to structured data).
 The format Google recommends is JSON-LD, embedded in a <script> tag in the head or body.

 Page typePrimary schema typeRich result it powers